truenas/middleware/docs/userguide/freenas_system.rst

 Advanced
 --------

-:menuselection:`System --> Advanced`, shown in Figure 5.4a, allows you to set some miscellaneous settings on the FreeNAS® system.
+:menuselection:`System --> Advanced` is shown in Figure 5.4a.
 The configurable settings are summarized in Table 5.4a.

 **Figure 5.4a: Advanced Screen**